VladKhomich/VladKhomich.github.io/_posts/2024-4-1-git-aliases.md

 	dev-pull = !sh -c 'git checkout dev && git pull'
 ```

-As you see, these commands could be used for checkout the `dev` brach which is actively used by developers.
+As you see, these commands could be used for checkout the `dev` branch which is actively used by developers.
 However, the second command combines switching the branch and pulling changes.
 This is one of possible patterns of using git aliases.

 > 💡Aliases can be used for combining commands
 >